martinthomson/http-replay/draft-thomson-http-replay.md

 Clients that use early data MUST retry requests upon receipt of a 4NN (Too Early) status code; see {{status}}.

-Clients MUST NOT use early data in requests when a proxy is configured.

 An intermediary MUST NOT use early data when forwarding a request unless early data was used on a previous hop, or it knows that the request can be retried safely without consequences (typically, using out-of-band configuration).